Celebrating 19 years of business and success.

 Charger Chassis was founded in 2003, with some names and faces that you may recognize.
 The company is run primarily by Jamie Richards, with additional help, support and fabrication know-how lent by Tom Richards, Jr.

 Jamie has raced in central Nebraska since 1985 at most area tracks, with multiple track championships, and some of the finest built cars around.
-Tom Richards raced all over Nebraska in the late 60's well into the early 80's, then was one of the original owners/builders of Thunder Lake Speedway (now Butler County Motorplex).
+Tom Richards raced all over Nebraska in the late 60's well into the early 80's, then was one of the original owners/builders of Thunder Lake Speedway.

-Take a look around our website, check out the photos, or better yet, check out a Charger Chassis car in person at US30 Speedway, Off-Road Raceway, Beatrice Speedway, Eagle Raceway, I-76 Speedway in Colorado, Wakeeney Speedway in Wakeeney, KS, or NoDak Speedway in Minot, ND.
+Take a look around our website, check out the photos, or better yet, check out a Charger Chassis car in person at US30 Speedway, Cocopah Speedway, Eagle Raceway, I-76 Speedway in Colorado, Wakeeney Speedway in Wakeeney, KS, or NoDak Speedway in Minot, ND.
 If you have any questions, don't hesitate to contact us.
 We'd be happy to hear from you.

 Owner - Builder

 Jamie and Shelly Richards

 A TRIP DOWN MEMORY LANE

 Some of you familiar with the races at US30 Speedway in Columbus, NE, may recognize this car.
 It's the '70 Cuda that I raced in the Jr. Sportsman class in 1988.
 Built by Tom Richards and myself (actually, Dad did most of the work...I was still learning at the time!)

 This is one of the first cars that I built myself.
 Competed at Thunder Lake Speedway (now Butler Co.
 Motorplex) in 1998.
 This car went on to be the Hobby Stock points Champion with Brian Woolsey at the wheel.